 Ralph Miller and Amos DeWolfe are identified as the founders.
-Miller was the son of Giles E. Miller, longtime Guymon publisher, and DeWolfe as Giles Miller's son-in-law.
-Another family member, Miss Fern Miller was listed as editor.
+Miller was the son of Giles E. Miller, longtime Guymon publisher, and DeWolfe was Giles Miller's son-in-law.
+Another family member, Miss Fern Miller, was listed as editor.

-The newspaper, from the beginning, was a cheerleader for Moore county and Dumas.
+The newspaper, from the beginning, was a cheerleader for Moore County and Dumas.
 But, before 1927 was out, DeWolfe had returned to Guymon.
-The only name on the masthead, then, was Miller, What happened to Miss Fern Miller seems to be lost in history.
+The only name on the masthead, then, was Miller.

 Miller brought W. W. "Hick" Halcomb on the scene a couple of years later.
 He wrote a column, "World's Greatest Hick," and later became a Texas legislator and Washington administrator.
 But, the Great Depression claimed many jobs.
-Halcomb's place on the newspaper was a victim and he left in 1933.
+Halcomb's place on the newspaper staff was one such victim, and he left in 1933.